 Full English cooked breakfast every morning and delicious meal every night.

-Fully guided fishing.
-This includes help with tackle choices and tactics specific to each mark and each species, and the all important local knowledge.
+And of course fully guided fishing.
+This includes help with daily tackle choices and tactics specific to each mark and each species, and the all important local knowledge.

-A week for all of the above costs just £1000 per person.
-We cater for groups of 6 – 8 anglers at a time, but can take bookings from individuals and pairs.
+A week for all of the above costs just £1500 per person.
+We cater for groups of 3-4 anglers at a time, can squeeze in 5, and we can take bookings from individuals and pairs.
+If you book as a group of 3 or more guided guests, you get exclusivity, so you won’t share your week with any other anglers.

 We have spent a long time discovering new marks in Norway and have pioneered many new methods to enable us to fish the hardest of marks successfully.
 We have the right vehicles to get to the marks safely, reaching marks that others cannot.
 Hire cars wouldn’t get to a lot of our marks.

-Our seasons run Jan, Feb, March & April, And then September, October, November and December.
+Our two seasons run Jan, Feb, March & April, and then September, October and November.

-We also run September, October, November and December to mainly target Plaice and Halibut early in this season.
-We’ve had numerous big halibut and they have been caught in excess of 300lb in the area by boat anglers.
-Alongside the Plaice and Halibut you can catch Cod in the 30lb plus bracket, Haddock, Coalfish and even Dabs nudging 2lb.
+We also run September, October and November to mainly target Plaice and Halibut early in this season.
+We’ve guided our guests to numerous big halibut over 100lb during Autumn.
+Alongside the Plaice and Halibut you can potentially catch Cod in the 40lb plus bracket, Haddock, Coalfish and even Dabs nudging 2lb.

 And we have many other records under our belt.
-Firstly the Ling we caught in March 2015 smashed the old record with a massive fish of 59lb 8oz!
-Beating the record by 35lb 8oz!!!
+Firstly the Ling we caught in March 2015 smashed the old record with a massive fish of 59lb 8oz, beating the old record by 35lb 8oz!
+That’s now been beaten by Jansen Teakle with a huge 60lb fish caught in 2023!

 Then in February 2016 came that huge Cod of 66lb 8oz.